liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 ---

 When I joined Liefery the IT team was remote-friendly.
 What do I mean here by "remote-friendly"?
 Let me explain.
-People were allowed to work remotely one day of the week on average.
-Some of my colleagues were working from home more often (2-3 days in certain weeks) and it was not uncommon that somebody travels for 2 weeks and works remotely during that time.
+People were allowed to work remotely every now and then and it was not uncommon that somebody travels and works remotely during that time.

 ### Remote work as something special